 10. After coming down the ramp after the toll booth, you take a complicated left/south onto Mex 200.
 The road has been much improved in the last couple of years.
 Along Mex 200 you will pass through a string of small villages, most well fortified with topes.
 At La Union, there is a Pemex.

-11. If you chose to go the fully paved route, instead of going towards the airport, you have to turn left towards Acapulco at mile 339 from a left turn lane.
+11. If you chose to go the second route which is more inland, instead of going towards the airport, you have to turn left towards Acapulco at mile 339 from a left turn lane.
 It is easy to miss the sign.
 If you do miss it and go straight, you go to the Zihuat airport and can loop back around.
 After making the turn, you still are on Mex 200 and soon pass through the small town of Coacoalyul At mile 342 there is a Pemex on the right and another road towards the airport, but you continue straight.
 At mile 345, you cross a small bridge at Los Achotes.
 There is a tope on the south side.
 Just after it, you turn right into the village; this road is narrow and easy to miss.
 There is a sign for Barra de Potosi one block farther down Mex 200, if you take it you will need to take a couple of turns to get back to the first street.
 Mex 200 is the most variable leg of the trip;.
 The driving time on it from the end of Highway 37 to the Los Achotes turnoff usually ranges from 45 minutes to 1 hour.

 12. Wind through Los Achotes and continue for 4.3 miles until the road dead ends into the beach road.
 The village of Barra de Potosi is one mile to the left.